An international university in China

 Fast facts about the University

 - The University of Nottingham Ningbo China (UNNC) was the first Sino-foreign university to open its doors in China in 2004.

-- At UNNC we have more than 7,800 students and around 750 are from Hong Kong, Macao, Taiwan and overseas.
+- At UNNC we have around 7,800 students and approximately 10% are from Hong Kong, Macao, Taiwan and overseas countries.

 - We have more than 750 members of staff, split across academic and professional services.

 - Our staff and students come from more than 70 countries and regions around the world.

 - The University is situated in a 144 acre (584,666m²) campus in Ningbo, Zhejiang province.

 - We have three faculties: Business, Science and Engineering, Humanities and Social Sciences.

 - We offer 29 undergraduate courses and 13 postgraduate courses.